 You will be screened for the presence of alcohol via a breathalyser.
 You will blow into the mouthpiece for a few seconds to measure the presence of alcohol on your breath.

+COVID-19 testing

-COVID-19 testing - During the study, you may be required to have COVID-19 testing completed if you are showing symptoms.
+During the study, you may be required to have COVID-19 testing done at screening and on Day -1.
 You will be informed of these tests by study staff.

 Study Schedule